 The briefing phase may consist of the following:

 - Initial informal discussions between you (the client) and the designer – covering project objectives, timing and budget as well as possibly completing a design questionnaire.

-- More formal meetings to discuss your project in detail and clarify any technical issues including the investment needed, the time frame, and identity guidelines.
+- Additional meetings to discuss your project in detail and clarify any technical issues including the investment needed, the time frame, and identity guidelines.

 - The project might require discussion regarding the services of writers, photographers, printers or programmers.
 The designer could then recommend resources for these additional services.